-During the course of the study, the Commission became aware that any recommendation it might make concerning imputed contributory negligence between spouses would not solve the problems that existed, for many if not most actions for damages in which the contributory negligence of a spouse is a factor arise out of vehicle accidents.
-Because contributory negligence is imputed to vehicle owners under Vehicle Code Section 17150, the Commission sought and was granted authority in 1962 to study the extent to which an operator's contributory negligence should be imputed to the vehicle owner under that section.
+During the course of its study, the Commission realized that any recommendation it might make concerning the nature of the property interests in a personal injury damage award to a married person would not solve the problem that existed, for many if not most actions for damages in which the contributory negligence of a spouse is a factor arise out of vehicle accidents.
+Under Vehicle Code Section 17150, the contributory negligence of a person operating a vehicle with the permission of the owner is imputed to the owner, with the result that the nature of the property interests in the vehicle involved in an accident causing personal injuries can be determinative on the issue of imputed contributory negligence between spouses regardless of their interests in any damages awarded.
+Therefore, the Commission sought and was granted authority in 1962 to study whether Vehicle Code Section 17150 should be revised or repealed insofar as it imputes the contributory negligence of the driver of a vehicle to its owner.